-About Cloudflare Firewall Rules · Cloudflare Firewall Rules docs
+About Cloudflare Firewall Rules

 Cloudflare Firewall Rules is a flexible and intuitive framework for filtering HTTP requests.
 It gives you fine-grained control over which requests reach your applications.

-Firewall Rules complements existing Cloudflare tools by allowing you to create rules that combine a variety of techniques.
-For example, rather than managing 3 independent rules in 3 different places, you can easily create a single firewall rule that blocks traffic to a URI when the request comes from a particular IP and the user-agent matches a specific string or a pattern.
+Firewall Rules allows you to create rules combining several conditions.
+For example, you can create a single firewall rule that blocks traffic to a URI when the request comes from a particular IP and the user-agent matches a specific string or a pattern.
 Once you are satisfied with the rule, you can deploy it yourself, immediately.

 Fundamentally, Firewall Rules gives you the power to proactively inspect incoming site traffic and automatically respond to threats.
 You define expressions that tell Cloudflare what to look for and specify the appropriate action to take when those criteria are satisfied.

-It is a simple concept, but like the Wireshark Display Filter language that inspired our own expression language, the Firewall Rules language is a powerful tool that allows organizations to rapidly adapt to a constantly evolving threat landscape.
+To write firewall rule expressions, use the Rules language, a powerful expression language inspired in the Wireshark Display Filter language.
+Even though Cloudflare Firewall Rules is not based on the Ruleset Engine , firewall rule expressions use the same syntax of the Cloudflare Rules language.

+For more information on rule expressions and the available operators, fields, and functions, refer to Rules language .

-Working with Firewall Rules
+Working with firewall rules

-To configure Firewall Rules from the Cloudflare dashboard, use the Firewall Rules tab in the Firewall app.
-For more, see Manage rules in the Cloudflare dashboard.
+To configure firewall rules from the Cloudflare dashboard, use the Firewall rules tab in Security > WAF.
+For more, refer to Manage rules in the Cloudflare dashboard .

-To configure Firewall Rules with the Cloudflare API, use the Firewall Rules API.
+To configure firewall rules with the Cloudflare API, use the Firewall Rules API.
 Use the Cloudflare Filters API to manage expressions.
-For more, see Manage rules via the APIs.
+For more information, refer to Manage rules via the APIs .

-You can also manage Firewall Rules through Terraform.
-For more, see Getting Started with Terraform.
+You can also manage firewall rules through Terraform.
+For more, refer to Getting Started with Terraform.

-Firewall Rules tab
+Firewall rules tab

-The Rules List gives you a snapshot of recent activity and allows you to manage firewall rules in a single convenient location (see image below).
+The rules list gives you a snapshot of recent activity and allows you to manage firewall rules in a single convenient location.

 Challenge Solve Rate (CSR)

-The Rules List displays each rule's CSR (Challenge Solve Rate), which is the percentage of issued challenges that were solved.
-This metric applies to rules configured with Challenge (Captcha) or JS Challenge actions, and it is calculated as follows:
+The rules list displays each rule’s CSR (Challenge Solve Rate), which is the percentage of issued challenges that were solved.
+This metric applies to rules configured with Legacy CAPTCHA or JS Challenge actions, and it is calculated as follows:

 CSR = number of challenges solved / number of challenges issued